 Carefully phrase the question.

 Make sure the answering process takes no more than a minute.

-Plan how often you want to send alerts -- how many times a day and distribution over the days.
+Plan how often you want to send alerts, both how many times a day and distribution over the days.
 Be careful that the frequency doesn't lead to the perception of being nagged.
 If the user hasn't completed the behavior, another alert may create an undesirable effect.

 Plan how to collect the data; a spreadsheet is common.

 Decide how many participants you want and start recruiting as soon as possible.

 Plan the analysis according to the expected amount of data, team size, process, etc.

 Use a screener to select relevant participants.